pekkosk/hotbit/README.md

 # hotbit
 ASE density-functional tight-binding calculator

-## Philosophy behind Hotbit

 Hotbit aims to provide
 * an open-source DFTB code
-* a companion for DFT,
-  - for easy & fast electronic structure analysis
-  - to access to dynamical properties
+* a handy companion for DFT (for easy & fast electronic structure analysis, for quick access to dynamical properties for testing, and for playing around)
-  - to investigate systems of same size
-  - for testing, playing around
-* a compact and accessible code for everyone to inspect and modify
-  - trying to avoid parallelization, which implies that the code is less suitable for large systems
+* a compact and accessible code for everyone to inspect and modify (avoiding parallelization implies that the code is less suitable for large systems)
-* an intuitive user interface
-  - ideal for learning and teaching realistic electronic structure simulations
+* an intuitive user interface (ideal for learning and teaching realistic electronic structure simulations)

 ## Take a closer look: